jizc/Trollpants/WitchWing/README.md

 Witch Wing is a mobile game in the endless flyer genre.
 It was created in [Unity](http://unity3d.com/) by Trollpants Game Studio in 2014.

 ## Open Source Release
-As Trollpants is no more, I ([Jan Ivar Z. Carlsen](https://github.com/jizc)) have decided to release the game as open source.
-This is mainly to preserve the game, but I hope this may also help other indie devs who are just getting started.

 I have rewritten nearly all of the source code for this release.
 This was to both clean it up and to get rid of some dependencies.
 Ads and IAPs have also been removed, which necessitated some minor redesign of menus and game balance.

 As a bonus, it's now possible to downgrade the player skills.
 This was a long requested feature, as many players had trouble getting used to the controls when the tilt sensitivity was upgraded a lot.